rabbidave/conductor/README.md

         """
         }
         ```
-    *  You might add examples of how to modity the message to tailor the response to your specific needs.

 4.  **Test Pass Count:**

     *   To change the number of successful test passes required to stop generation, modify `self.max_passed_tests` in `LLMManager.__init__` in the main python file.